jazzfan2/anagrams/README.md

 If wished and as per system configuration, above paths and langauge default may be changed or removed and references to other word lists may be added, by modifying the program code accordingly.

-# How to use anagram
+# How to use anagrams

 ## Usage:

 	anagrams.sh [-abdfghislqx] WORD(1) [ ...
 WORD(n)]

 ## Options:
 	-a            American-English
 	-b            British-English
 	-d            Dutch
 	-f            French
 	-g            German
 	-h            Help (this output)
 	-i            Italian
 	-s            Spanish
-	-l MINLENGTH
-                 Show only results with at least word MINLENGTH -q QTY
-                 Show only results with QTY words
+	-l MINLENGTH  Show only results with at least word MINLENGTH -q QTY        Show only results with QTY words
-	-x CHARS
-                  Exclude words with any of these CHARS
+	-x CHARS      Exclude words with any of these CHARS

 Options can be combined but only one (1) language can be set at the time.